morbidlizard/kafka-spark-influx-csv-analysis/README.md

     * "sep" - fields delimiter for received string

 ### Section output
-This section describes how application deduces data
+This section describes how the application will output data.

 * "method" - data output type, valid values: "csv", "influx"
 * "options" > influx":
     * "host" - influxdb hostname
-    * "port": influxdb port,
+    * "port": influxdb port
-    * "username": influxdb user,
+    * "username": influxdb user
-    * "password": password for user above,
+    * "password": password for user above
-    * "database": influxdb database name,
+    * "database": influxdb database name
     * "measurement": measurement name

 ### Section processing
-This section describes transformations and aggregations which will be preformed on input data
+This section specifies transformations and aggregations to be performed on the input data.

-* "transformation" - this string describes how will be transformed every received string from kafka.
+* "transformation" - this string specifies transformation steps for every string received from the input source.

-   User can rename field (new_name: old_name), apply one of 7 functions: sum, div, mult, minus, country, city, aarea (src_country: country(src_ip)) or just use field without changes.
+   User can rename the field (new_name: old_name), apply one of 7 functions: sum, div, mult, minus, country, city, aarea (src_country: country(src_ip)) or just use the field unchanged.

-   Now nested operations (sum(mult(packet_size, sampling_rate), 1000)) not supported.
+   Nested operations (sum(mult(packet_size, sampling_rate), 1000)) are not supported at the moment.

-   Each field from transformation should be used in aggregation, otherwise the program will raise exception.
+   Each field declared in the transformation section should be subsequently used in aggregation, otherwise the application will raise exception.

-* aggregation - this section describes how will aggregate transformed data.
+* aggregation - this section specifies how the data should be aggregated after transformation.

-  Field "operation_type" is aggregation type, valid values is "reduce" or "reduceByKey".
-In case "reduceByKey" user should specify aggregation key (key = src_country).
+  Field "operation_type" specifies aggregation type, valid values are "reduce" and "reduceByKey".
+In case of "reduceByKey" user needs to specify an aggregation key (key = src_country).

-  Key can contains more than one field (key = (src_ip, dst_country, src_port_or_icmp_type)).
+  The key can contain more than one field (key = (src_ip, dst_country, src_port_or_icmp_type)).

-  User can apply to data one of 4 aggregation function: Sum, Mult, Max, Min (Max(packet_size)).
+  User can specify one of the 4 aggregation functions: Sum, Mult, Max, Min (Max(packet_size)).

 ### Section databases
-This section contains paths to databases which necessary to work functions country, city, aarea
+This section specifies paths to databases which are necessary for the geo functions (country(), city(), aarea()) to work.

-* "country" - path to database, for resolving country
+* "country" - path to database for resolving country
-* "city" - path to database, for resolving city
+* "city" - path to database for resolving city
-* "asn" - path to database, for resolving asn
+* "asn" - path to database for resolving asn

 ### Section analysis
-Rules for analysis and notifications about anomalies
+This section specifies rules for data analysis and ways to notify about detected anomalies.

-* Section "historical" now required.
-This say that analysis should be based on historical data
+* Section "historical" is mandatory at the moment.
+It specifies that analysis will be based on historical data.
-    * "method" - source for historical data, valid values: "influx"
+    * "method" - source of historical data, valid values: "influx"
     * "influx_options" - see section output > options

-* Section "alert" describes settings for anomalies notifications
+* Section "alert" specifies settings for notifications of detected anomalies.
-    * "method" - type of notifications output, valid values: "stdout", "kafka"
+    * "method" -specifies output method for notifications, valid values: "stdout", "kafka"
     * "options"
         * "server" - kafka hostname
         * "port" - kafka port